How James Baldwin Saved Me

 In August 2015, at the suggestion of a Swedish friend living in Los Angeles, I visited Stockholm, Sweden for the first time.
 Despite knowing next to nothing about the country, upon arrival I felt an instant connection to it.
 And spent the next few years visiting, slowly building up a community of friends.
 Discovering Sweden coincided with my return to school to earn a degree in graphic design.
 Something I’d been doing for several years.
 Both events reignited my aspirations of becoming a writer and living abroad.
 Thus, after twenty-seven years of living in Los Angeles, and over twenty years employed with the same company, I decided to give it a go.

-I’ve been living in Europe since October 2019, mainly in Sweden.
-With being here, I feel that I’ve returned to the heart of my 14-year-old self, the one saved by James Baldwin and his stories of honesty and acceptance as a black gay American.
+I’ve been in Europe since October 2019, mainly in Sweden.
+In living abroad, I feel I’ve returned to the heart of my 14-year-old self, the one saved by James Baldwin and his stories of honesty and acceptance as a Black gay American.
 Embracing the gift of writing, I see too that my creativity must come from a place of knowledge and experience if it is to feel authentic.

 In my youth, a belief that I needed to reinvent myself fueled my dreams.
 Which included distancing myself from my family of origin.
 Today I know this isn’t healthy living.
-Who I am today accepts where I come from.
+I accept where I come from.
 Which helps me to feel better about myself.
 I don’t believe I’m too old to pursue my aspirations.
 And I’m no longer divorced from my past.
-I don’t live in it, but I do own it.
+I don’t live in it.
+But I do own it.
 I hope this means I’m accepting who I am.
 And allowing myself to become who I’ve always been.